TO THE MEMBERS

-1. Issue of equity shares with differential rights as to dividend voting orotherwise.
+1. Issue of equity shares with differential rights as to dividend voting or otherwise;

-2. Issue of shares (including sweat equity shares) to employees of the Company underany scheme.
+2. Issue of shares (including sweat equity shares) to employees of the Company underany scheme;

 3. The Company does not have any joint venture or subsidiaries.

-Your Board sincerely thanks all the business partners institutions banks and inparticular the shareholders for their continued support to and trust in the Company.
+Your Board expresses gratitude towards all the employees business partnersinstitutions banks and the Members for their continued trust and support to theCompany.

 For and on behalf of the Board

-|Chairman ||Director |
+|Mumbai ||Managing Director ||Director |